Sirs0ri/PersonalAssistant/README.md

 - [ ] find an episode from couchtuner's main page
 - [ ] triggered by schedule_h = 5
 - [ ] monitor my library to download only new episodes
+- [ ] crossreference with Netflix and maybe Plex

 #### Download